 5. Just-in-Time (JIT) Access

 JIT access provisions permissions to resources only when needed and for the minimum duration required.
 This contrasts with standing privileges, where users have persistent access.
 JIT access reduces the window of opportunity for attackers by limiting the time sensitive permissions are active.
-This is particularly crucial for privileged accounts.

 Integrating IAM with Other Zero Trust Pillars